March 29-April 1 2018

 Under the authorization of RANDONNEURS USA An affiliation of the Audax Club Parisien and the Randonneurs Mondiaux

-April 2-5 Dates of event (NB: some teams may start their 24 hour Flèche as early as Noon on Thursday, the 2nd of April.)
+March 24-27 Dates of event (NB: Teams may start their 24 hour Flèche as early as Noon on Thursday, the 24th of March.)

 Registration for the Flèche is handled as follows: